OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-recording-java.md

 mvn package exec:java
 ```

 Go to [`https://localhost:5000`](https://localhost:5000){:target="_blank"} to test the app once the server is running.
-The first time you use the OpenVidu deployment docker container, an alert message will suggest you accept the self-signed certificate when joining an OpenVidu session for the first time.
 To test two different users in the same computer, use a standard window and an incognito window.

-> If you are using **Windows**, read this **[FAQ](troubleshooting/#3-i-am-using-windows-to-run-the-tutorials-develop-my-app-anything-i-should-know)** to properly run the tutorial

-> To learn **some tips** to develop with OpenVidu, check this **[FAQ](troubleshooting/#2-any-tips-to-make-easier-the-development-of-my-app-with-openvidu)**
+> To test the application with other devices in your network, visit this **[FAQ](troubleshooting/#3-test-applications-in-my-network-with-multiple-devices)**.
+On [step 1](troubleshooting/#1-set-the-openvidu-deployment-to-use-your-local-ip-and-other-configurations) add the additional flags to activate the recording module as explained above.
+And ignore [step 2](troubleshooting/#2-modify-the-application_server_url-of-the-client-application), as the application already includes a backend and the frontend doesn't need to communicate with a different application server.

 ## Understanding the code